pburma/vantiqexamples/docker_examples/vantiq_edge_bootstrap/README.md

 ### Automate deployment using Vantiq Bootstrap file

-This examples uses the Vantiq bootstraping process to onboard edge nodes.
+This example uses the Vantiq bootstraping process to onboard edge nodes.
 The full documenation is listed here [Bootstrapping](http://localhost:8080/docs/system/config/index.html#bootstrapping).

 The process requires creating a Node template definition in the parent node which determines the default properties for the new node when it comes online including the connection to the cloud namespace.
 Once a node template is created a node configuraiton needs to be added which is used by the parent to make a connection to the child namespace.
-The steps look like this.

 The steps to create and use the bootstrap file will look like this roughly.